Teresa, Rizal

-The town's festivals are the Turumba sa Mahal na Patron Santa Rosa (held every August 23), Anniversary celebration of town independence (every December 30), and Town fiesta (every 1st Sunday of March).
+The town is primarily known for the nearby mountain resorts, Villa Sampaguita Resort and Real Cove Resort (Formerly Sunrise Resort, Sunset Resort, and Terra Villa Resort).

 History

 Teresa was first named "Oroquieta" and was a barrio of the Municipality of Morong.
 As a non-independent town its name was changed to "Santa Rosa" in honor of the town's patron saint, St. Rose of Lima.
 Against the will of its people, Santa Rosa was annexed to Antipolo, which led to animosity between the two towns.
 Most of the residents preferred to be under jurisdiction of Morong.

 Unstable conditions led militant leaders such as Messra.
 San Esteban, Santo Domingo, Pio Piriquiquit Santos, Raymundo Francisco, Mariano Celo Francisco, Diego P. Cruz, Santiago P. Cruz, Sabino de Ramos, Platon Gonzales, Brigido Capli Cruz,Lorenzo Capli Cruz, Saturnino Francisco, and Francisco Natividad to clamor for independence.
 In 1877, the Spanish lawyer Don Mariano Rodriguez Candelaria assisted the people in appealing to the Spanish Governor-General for separate ownership.
 The appeal was given preferential attention, and Santa Rosa was later declared an independent town.
 In 1900, the people agreed to change the name from Santa Rosa to "Teresa" in honor of the Spanish lawyer's mother, Doña Teresa Candelaria.

 In 1903, when rebellion broke out, Teresa was again annexed to the Municipality of Antipolo.
 In 1917, the able men of the town again moved for independence with the help of the Rizal Governor Eulogio Rodriguez, Sr. This move, however, failed due to political reasons.

 With the help extended by Senator Rafael Palma, the independence of Teresa was approved and declared by the Governor-General Charles E. Yeater on January 1, 1919, through Executive Order No. 57 (signed December 16, 1918).
 Roberto de Jesus was appointed as the first "Municipal President" (known as Mayor today).
 Functioning as a town, Teresa comprised three barrios at the time: May-Iba, Pantay, and San Roque.

 After three years of independence, the town acquired a municipal building on November 8, 1921, which was called Presedencia.
 Paulino de la Rosa was the second Municipal President of Teresa, Rizal.
 During his term the elementary school building (located in Dalig) was inaugurated.
 His portrait hangs proudly as the first in the grand entrance of the municipal building in Teresa, Rizal.